Executive Director – Position

-The Executive Director is responsible for the administration of The Art Center-Highland Park, including the school that offers over 400 classes and workshops annually in a wide range of mediums and skill levels as well as the galleries that host over 20 exhibitions per year.
-The Executive Director reports to the Board of Directors, and is responsible for the organization’s achievement of its mission, programs and financial objectives, as well as its adherence to its core principles.
+The Executive Director is responsible for the administration of TAC, including the school that offers over 400 classes and workshops annually in a wide range of mediums and skill levels as well as the galleries that host over 20 exhibitions per year.
+The Executive Director reports to the Board of Directors, and is responsible for the organization’s achievement of its mission, programs, fundraising and financial objectives, as well as its adherence to its core principles.

 This is a full time 40 hour per week position with paid vacations.
 Salary is competitive and does not include health benefits or a pension program.